webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

-# Example: Run-time-Only Archives
+# Example: Runtime-Only Archives

-When skipping archive pre-processing and pre-rendering with `runtimeOnlyArchives`, the `archives` option must point to a JSON file relative to `_site`, with an `.archives` array of `{ name, url }`.
+Point `runtimeOnlyArchives` to a JSON file relative to `_site` to skip archive pre-processing and pre-rednering.
+The specified JSON file must have an `archives` array of `{ name, url }`.
 For example, given the following folder structure:

 ```
 .